Chlorine in Drinking Water: The Good, the Bad, and the Ugly

 Choosing the right approach depends on how much chlorine is present in your tap water, and of course, your budget.
 While you think about those factors, here are five treatment methods for chlorine, as well as their pros and cons:

-1. Filtration (Our Recommendation)
+1. Filtration (Our Recommendation) to remove chlorine

 Our recommended approach to treating chlorinated water is filtration.
 By running the water through a filter with activated charcoal in granular or particle form, you can significantly reduce the chlorine and chloramine contents in your water, as well as the general taste and odor associated with chlorine and DBPs.